Ameliasks/dms1_blog/posts/fifteen-blog-post.md

 ![photo 1](photos/49.png)
 *Sourcing HDRI*

-[This](https://www.behance.net/gallery/14268675/CTC-Winter-Olympic-Package) is my lighting reference for this project.
+[This](https://www.behance.net/gallery/14268675/CTC-Winter-Olympic-Package) is my lighting and materials reference for this project.
 I love how the lighting gives a warm glow to the scene, giving a fun yet peaceful atmosphere.
 I went onto HDRI Haven to source a HDRI that matched this reference.